The four times Jurgen Klopp has masterminded victory at Bayern

 A rivalry with Bayern Munich has been a consistent theme throughout Jurgen Klopp’s managerial career, and that will continue when he takes his Liverpool side to Bavaria with their Champions League clash finely poised at 0-0 after the first leg.

 Klopp regularly locked horns with Bayern during his spells as Mainz and Borussia Dortmund boss, with the latter having a particularly fiery rivalry with the German giants.

-Liverpool are the outsiders with Betway to progress on Wednesday night, but we’ve taken a look back at every time Klopp has masterminded a victory at the Allianz Arena to see if there are signs of encouragement for the Reds.
+Liverpool are the outsiders to progress on Wednesday night, but we’ve taken a look back at every time Klopp has masterminded a victory at the Allianz Arena to see if there are signs of encouragement for the Reds.

 February 2011 – Bayern 1-3 Dortmund

 Klopp was already well on his way to guiding Dortmund to a first Bundesliga title since 2002, and this result played a major role in cementing their place at the top of the table.

 A frantic opening 20 minutes saw Dortmund take the lead through top scorer Lucas Barrios in the ninth minute, only for Luis Gustazo to equalise shortly afterwards.